- Loan Forgiveness

 To qualify for loan forgiveness, your loans cannot be in default, which means they have gone unpaid for more than nine months.
 Private student loans also do not offer forgiveness.
 However, some lenders might let you make interest-only payments or take a temporary interest rate reduction if you cannot afford your loan repayment.
 If you have private loans, contact your lender to learn more about what options are available to you.

 What are the Cons of Loan Forgiveness?

 While loan forgiveness sounds like you’ve just hit the jackpot, there are still some downsides you might want to pay attention to.
 In some instances, loan forgiveness can take a decade before you receive forgiveness.
 For example, the Public Service Loan Forgiveness (PSLF) plan requires 120 qualifying payments to be made, which amounts to 10 years.
 And under the Income-Based Repayment (IBR) plan, your loans will be forgiven after 20 or 25 years.

 As you wait for loan forgiveness to kick in based on income-driven plans, your balance might be growing.
 In some instances, interest charges keep accruing even though your monthly payments aren’t high enough to cover them.
 When this occurs you have what is called negative amortization, which means your balance is growing instead of decreasing over time.
 You’ll even have to pay taxes on your loans that have been forgiven.
-For example, if you have a balance of $30,000, and your income puts you in the 25 percent marginal tax bracket, you will have a tax liability of $7,500 that will be due to the IRS immediately when you file taxes.3

 While loan forgiveness sounds like a dream come true, it isn’t a quick fix.
 When it comes to handling your student loan debt, consider all your options.